MohitPammu/Facial-Emotion-Detection/README.md

 ## Acknowledgments

-- MIT Applied Data Science Program
+- MIT Professional Education Applied Data Science Program
 - The creators of the facial emotion datasets
 - Contributors to TensorFlow and Keras frameworks